10. Accreditation Classifications

 - Noted deficiencies in one or more standards identified at the time of the most recent complete site visit wherein the college informs the Council that such deficiencies have been addressed, and verification is necessary for continued accreditation.

 - Confirmed information (evidence) received from third party (public, student, faculty, or others) concerning noncompliance with a standard requirement.

-- Consist of at least one COE member who served on the most recent site visit team which made the accreditation recommendation, and one Canadian representative.
-The member (team) will be appointed by the COE Chair with the concurrence of the Chair of the Committee on Evaluation.
-Support staff from the AVMA Education and Research Division may accompany the member (team).
+- Consist of three COE site visitors with at least one who served on the site visit team that made the accreditation recommendation, and one Canadian representative.
+The team will be appointed by the COE Chair with the concurrence of the Chair of the Committee on Evaluation.
+Support staff from the AVMA Education and Research Division may accompany the team.